 Figure 10 Fatal Crashes by Age shows that in Lowndes County there are more crashes in the 31-50 age groups than in most others.
 Crashes are not just caused by one age group, but are spread out across all age groups.

-Figure 11 Crashes by Age
+Figure 11 Total Crashes by Age resulting in Injury or Property Damage Only

 10. To reduce pedestrian fatalities from the 2009 calendar year of 150 to 141 by December 31, 2012